Why is my water meter being replaced?

 What are the benefits of the new meters?

-These new meters will help you become aware of your water consumption, thereby taking steps to conserve water and watch your savings add up.
+These new meters will help you become aware of your water consumption, thereby helping you take steps to conserve water and watch your savings add up.

-They will help you identify intermittent and continuous leaks so that you can quickly fix them.
+They will also help you identify intermittent and continuous leaks so that you can quickly fix them.